Germany–Latvia relations

 Germany–Latvia relations are the bilateral relations between Germany and Latvia.
 Both countries are members of the Council of the Baltic Sea States, the Organization for Security and Cooperation in Europe (OSCE), OECD, the Council of Europe, NATO and the European Union.
 Latvia has also been part of the Eurozone since 2014.

+History

+Middle Ages

+In the 12th century, the first Low German trading and mission stations were established on the Daugava.
+In the 13th century, Riga was founded by the Bremen canon Albert of Buxhoeveden, Bishop of Livonia.
+Additionally, the subjugation of the Baltic pagans began, led by the Livonian Brothers of the Sword (later the Teutonic Order).